smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Calendar Table/readme.md

 ## Overview

 We typically use table-valued functions as parameterized views.
-In comparison with stored procedures, the table-valued functions are more flexible as we can use them wherever tables are used.
+Compared with stored procedures, the table-valued functions are more flexible as we can use them wherever tables are used.

 If you are unfamiliar with a calendar table, it is a type of database table that contains a record of dates and associated information, such as the day of the week, the week of the year, and whether the date is a holiday or a weekend.
 This table can be immensely useful for a variety of purposes, particularly in the context of reporting and data analysis.